cpfaff/rtematres/README.md

 #### From github

-The installation from Github requires the `devtools` package.
+The installation from GitHub requires the `devtools` package.

 ```
 # install devtools: